 On 17 July 2020, the Company entered into a subordinated loan agreement with PMV/z-Leningen ("PMV/z") for an aggregate principal amount of maximum EUR 4.3 million, of which a loan for a principal amount of EUR 0.8 million can be converted by PMV/z for new ordinary shares of the Company in the event of a future equity financing or sale of the Company.
 The conversion can be carried out by means of a contribution in kind of the respective payable due by the Company under the loan (whether as principal amount or as interest) (the "Convertible Loan Payable") to the share capital of the Company.
 In December 2021, the Company entered into an amendment agreement, thereby (i) extending the duration of such loans, (ii) increasing the interest rates retroactively, and (iii) introducing payment by instalments.
 Consequently, the loans have a term of 60 months and are repayable in eight equal quarterly instalments between months 36 and 60.
-The convertible portion of the loan Payable can be converted through a contribution in kind in the event of an equity financing or sale of the Company will be equal to 75% of the price of the Company's shares as will be reflected in the relevant equity financing or sale.
+The convertible portion of the loan granted by PMV/z bears an interest rate of 5.5% per annum.
+The price per share at which the Convertible Loan Payable can be converted through a contribution in kind in the event of an equity financing or sale of the Company will be equal to 75% of the price of the Company's shares as will be reflected in the relevant equity financing or sale.
 PMV/z can exercise this right until 30 days as from the completion of such equity financing or sale of the Company.